Reproducibility

 Arrow views are rebuildable derivations

 Fast ML access is served by materialized Arrow and Parquet views: an expressions table, an exploded annotations table, and per-record-type tables, with anchors flattened into typed columns.
 These are derived from the Repository and are explicitly never the source of truth. materialize writes them, and they can always be regenerated from the committed records.
-Treating them as a cache rather than as canonical data is what keeps the reproducibility guarantee intact: there is exactly one authoritative copy of the data (the Repository), and the columnar views are a rebuildable projection of it.
+Treating them as a cache preserves one authoritative copy of the data in the Repository; the columnar views remain rebuildable projections.
 A consumer can delete the views and lose nothing but the time to rebuild them.

 Provenance carried through to exports

 Because a revision pins exact record content, it is also the unit of provenance.
 The vendored-lexicon manifest records the source revision and a content hash of the lexicon tree, each generated module embeds that hash, and a corpus revision pins the record CIDs.
-An export carries this bundle forward rather than copying data away from its source: an experiment-tracking hook logs a Repository revision as an artifact, not a copy, so a logged run pins exact record content, and a dataset pushed to an external hub carries a provenance card naming the corpus AT-URI, the Repository revision and tag, the lexicon manifest hash, the Layers version, and a license identifier supplied by the caller from the corpus record.
-(The card stores that license string verbatim; the structured licensing to SPDX projection, expression else the first license's slug, belongs to the discovery summary, not the export card.)
-The external copy is a mirror, and the PDS and the Repository stay canonical.
-Reproducibility therefore does not stop at the store boundary.
-It travels with the data wherever an adapter takes it.
+An experiment-tracking hook logs a Repository revision as an artifact, not a copy, so a logged run pins exact record content.
+A dataset pushed to an external hub carries a provenance card naming the corpus AT-URI, the Repository revision and tag, the lexicon manifest hash, the Layers version, and a license identifier supplied by the caller from the corpus record.
+The card stores that license string verbatim.
+The structured licensing to SPDX projection, expression else the first license's slug, belongs to the discovery summary, not the export card.
+The external copy is a mirror, while the PDS and the Repository stay canonical.
+The tracking hook and Hub helpers retain this provenance beyond the store boundary.

 For the operations (committing, tagging, diffing, and materializing) see the store guide.
 For how exports bind to the revision rather than to a copy, see integrations.